robotgoat/robotgoat.github.io/content/en/posts/2021_12_25_Revised-Mikrotik-RB2011-Series-VLAN-Guide/index.md

 In my previous post, I had detailed a rather rudimentary guide to setting up VLANs on the Mikrotik RB2011 series of routers utilizing the switch chips.
 As an end of year network audit, I found that the setup I had been using was incomplete and consequently, the first guide on this website is also lacking.
 To remedy this error, this is version 2 of the RB2011 VLAN guide.
 The following steps assume you start on the default configuration of the router.

 This guide will cover the following topics:
-* VLAN creation on the router using trunk, hybrid, and dedicated ports
+* VLAN creation on the router using trunk, hybrid, and dedicated ports (utilizing the RB2011 switch chips)
 * implement managed switches and wireless access points using multiple VLANs
-* enable a rudimentary IPV6 setup to function on the respective VLANs
-* secure IPV6 and IPV4 firewall setup
+* secure IPV4 firewall setup
-* the addition of a Pihole DNS sink to function with the VLANs and firewalls

 ### Network Summary